bananarama92/FBC-fork/README.md

 - Full wardrobe in chatrooms (preview before saving/loading).
 - Anti-garble for gagspeak and deafening
 - Anti-anti-garble for your own speech: prevent others from understanding you with anti-garbling solutions while gagged
-- Optional alternative arousal calculations
+- Alternative arousal calculations
+- Blur vision when not wearing glasses

 ### Automatic relogin